protronic/simple-loading-bar/readme.md

 require('simple-loading-bar')
 ```

-afterwards it can be used by creating a new element and be manipulated:
+It can be used by creating a new element and setting appropriate starting values (end is the most important one, describing 100%):
 ```javascript
 let loadingbar = document.createElement('simple-loading-bar')